kkoscielniak/digital-garden/index.md

 My name is Krystian Kościelniak.
 I’m a proud husband and father to a sneaky toddler.

 I [write code](https://github.com/kkoscielniak) for a living.
-Whenever I am not doing that or looking after my kiddo’, I [[reading/index|read]], [[experiment]], play video games or try to make sample-based boombap beats.
+Whenever I am not doing that or looking after my kiddo’, I [[reading/index|read]], [[experiments/index|experiment]], play video games or try to make sample-based boombap beats.

 ## What's this place?